quiltt/quiltt-js/ECMAScript/react/README.md

 ### QuilttProvider

-A provider component for passing session and settings down to the rest of your application.
+A provider component for passing Session and settings down to the rest of your application.

 #### Example